h3ravel/website/arquebus/index.md

 ### Autoloading the configuration file

-Because the configuration files requires asynchronous loading, we do not auto load it by default, if you want skip using the `arquebus.addConnection` and allow the system to autommatically create a connection using the generated configuraiton file instead, you can call the asynchronous `arquebus.addConnection` method before calling `arquebus.connection`
+Because the configuration files requires asynchronous loading, we do not auto load it by default, if you want skip using the `arquebus.addConnection` and allow the system to autommatically create a connection using the generated configuraiton file instead, you can call the asynchronous `arquebus.addConnection` method before calling `arquebus.fire`

 ```ts
 import { arquebus, Model } from '@h3ravel/arquebus';